+Mini Golf is a super fun couple’s day out idea!
 Based at St David’s Shopping Centre, Treetop Adventure Golf has two indoor, 18-hole mini-golf courses to choose from – the Tropical Trail and Ancient Explorer.
 With no booking necessary, you can turn up and tee off any time from 10am until 10pm every day.

 The newly revamped clubhouse also offers a range of freshly made pizzas, alongside tea, coffee, soft drinks, beer, cocktails and mocktails.

-Finish off the afternoon in style by dining in one of Cardiff’s most vibrant restaurants.
+Start or finish your romantic day out in style by dining in one of Cardiff’s most vibrant restaurants.
 Built in 1877, the Grade II listed restaurant and bar spans three floors and still maintains the style of the original chapel.

 Open from 11am until late every day, you can get everything from a quick cup of coffee to lunch, afternoon tea and dinner here.